kshitijkayal23/MaintainenceAssistantFrontend/README.md

  # 🧩 Maintenance Assistant by Team BYOP

  Welcome to the **Maintenance Assistant** React application!

- This UI provides an intuitive interface to interact with the backend AI assistant for document understanding, query support, and smart recommendations.
+ This UI provides an intuitive interface to interact with the backend AI assistant for document understanding, query support, and smart data provider.

+ This application is bundled along with the **Maintenance Assistant Extension** as a local browser extension.

+ The **Maintenance Assistant Extension** is a lightweight, local-first chatbot that allows users to query asset metadata and document-based data directly from any webpage.
+It works in sync with your backend APIs and supports toggling between datasource and document query modes.

  ---